Well-posedness and long time behavior for the Electron Inertial Hall-MHD system in Besov and Kato-Herz spaces: Preliminaries and statement of the main results

-\end{thm} The question of the behavior, for large time, of the solution obtained in theorem \ref{thm1}, can be establised along "approximatly" the same lines as shown for instance for the 3D Navier Stokes equations in \cite{Planchon-assympto}, that is it should be possible to prove that $ \norm {\mathcal{U}(t)}_{B^{\frac{3}{p}-1}_{p,r}}$ tends to zero as $t$ tends to infinity.\\ It is also well known, for the Navier Stokes equations, that for an initial data $u_0 \in B^{\frac{3}{p}-1}_{p,r}$, $p\in (3,\infty)$, also the $L^\infty $ norm of the velocity decays to zero at infinity, and more precisely it is controled by $Ct^{-\frac{1}{2}}$.
-The proof of this result relies on the fact that the bilinear operator in Duhamel's formula acts well on the Kato's space, together with the fact that we can iterate, sufficiently many times as much as we want, the solution $u$ in the Duhamel's formul in order to obtain a solution of the form of a sum of some $N$ multi-bilinear terms of $e^{t\Delta}u_0$, and a more regular remainder term $r_{N+1}$ which is unique in $L^\infty_t(L^3)$.
-A priori, this approch should work as well in our case, but we will not enter into the details of that in this paper.\\ In constrast of that, we will treat the case of initial data in the Herz-space $\widehat{B}^{\frac{3}{p}-1}_{p,r}(\mathbb{R}^3)$ (see Appendix for the definition and some properties of such spaces), and we will give some details in the case $r=\infty$ as an example.
-More precisely, we will prove \begin{thm} Let $p\in (3,\infty)$ and $u_0,B_0 $ be two divergence free vector fields, there exists $c_0$ such that if
+The proof of this result relies on the fact that the bi-linear operator in Duhamel's formula acts well on the Kato's space, together with the fact that we can iterate, as much as we want, the solution $u$ in Duhamel's formula in order to obtain a solution of the form of a sum of some $N$ multi-linear terms of $e^{t\Delta}u_0$, and a more regular remainder term $r_{N+1}$ which is unique in $L^\infty_t(L^3)$.

+A priori, this approach should work as well in our case, but we will not enter into these details in this thesis.